Why am I done with BIM after more than a decade?

 Now that openBIM is covering more civil engineering domains and addressing the complete built asset lifecycle, we finally have solid digital twins to play with.
 Should we call it a day?

-Well, not yet: the modern-day challenges I mentioned earlier are broader than just engineering challenges.
-They include digital literacy, land-use optimization, multi-modal transport promotion, and of course decarbonisation.
+Well, not yet.
+The modern-day challenges I mentioned earlier are broader than just engineering challenges.
+They include digital literacy, land-use optimization, multi-modal transport promotion, and, of course, decarbonisation.

 openBIM shall demonstrate that built assets are sustainable.